Applicants who want to become a CT Notary Public must complete the following steps:

 Commission Processing Time

 It can take five to seven business days to become commissioned as a Connecticut Notary Public.
-This depends on your availability and the time the Secretary of State needs to process your application and email your Certificate of Appointment.
+This includes the time it takes the Secretary of the State's office to process your application and email your Certificate of Appointment, as well as the time you'll need to record your oath of office and Certificate of Appointment with the town clerk.

 Connecticut Notary Public Requirements